-Operation: 120 vac is required from either generator or shoreline.
-The AC/Heat master switches, located on the Shifter Panel, for each a/c unit must be on.
-Remote thermostats are located in the driver's area, kitchen and bedroom.
+Operation: 120 VAC is required from either generator or shoreline.
+The thermostat is located in the dinette area with remote temperature sensors located in the front and rear of the coach.
 Refer to the operator's manual in owner's kit for detailed operating instructions.